Xerxes3rd/Wifiibo/README.md

 ### Hardware
 Wifiibo requires the following hardware:
 * ESP8266 (Wemos D1 Mini from Aliexpress: ~$3)
-* PN532 NFC board (PN532 V3 board from Aliexpress: ~$5)
+* PN532 NFC board (PN532 V3 board from Aliexpress: ~$5) or MFRC522 Board (MFRC522 RFID Reader module from Aliexpress: ~$5)

-Remember to flip the DIP switches on the PN532 board to SPI mode (ch1: ON, ch2: OFF).
+Remember to flip the DIP switches on the PN532 board to SPI mode (ch1: OFF, ch2: ON).

-Make the following connections between the ESP8266 and the PN532 board:
+Make the following connections between the ESP8266 and the NFC board:

 PN532 Pin | ESP Pin
 --------|----------